 (1) Land is subdivided when —

-(a) a plan of subdivision of the land is approved by the Western Australian Planning Commission for the purposes of section 135 of the Planning and Development Act 2005;
+(a) a plan of subdivision of the land is approved by the Western Australian Planning Commission for the purposes of section 135 of the Planning and Development Act 2005; or

-(b) a transfer, conveyance, lease or mortgage of any land is approved by the Commission under section 147(1) of that Act or an application for the creation and registration of a certificate of title is approved by it under section 147(2) of that Act and the effect of the approval is to allow a dealing with a part of the land which is less than a whole lot;
+(b) a transfer, conveyance, lease or mortgage of any land is approved by the Commission under section 147(1) of that Act or an application for the creation and registration of a certificate of title is approved by it under section 147(2) of that Act and the effect of the approval is to allow a dealing with a part of the land which is less than a whole lot; or

-(c) on an application for review under section 251 of that Act, the State Administrative Tribunal gives an approval referred to in paragraph (a) or (b);
+(c) on an application for review under section 251 of that Act, the State Administrative Tribunal gives an approval referred to in paragraph (a) or (b); or

+(d) in the case of land that is the subject of a strata plan —

-(d) any plan required to be accompanied by a certificate under section 25 of the Strata Titles Act 1985 is approved by the Commission; or
+(i) if the plan is required to be accompanied by a certificate under the Strata Titles Act 1985 section 25 — the plan is approved by the Commission; or

+(ii) if not — a certificate required under the Strata Titles Act 1985 section 5B(2) is given by a local government;

+or

 (e) a statement is endorsed on a plan under section 25B of the Strata Titles Act 1985.

 (2) An approval referred to in subclause (1) is conclusively presumed to have been given on the date appearing in the approval as endorsed on the plan, instrument or application referred to in that paragraph.

 [Clause 3 amended by No. 55 of 2004 s.
 584; No. 38 of 2005 s.
-15.]
+15; No. 30 of 2008 s.
+18(6).]

 4. Land in a non-rural zone